cherianb59/cherianb59.github.io/_posts/2021-10-25-time-in-the-market-vs-timing-the-market.md

 ## Time in the Market vs Timing the Market

-Timing the perfect moment to buy and sell assets is difficult, most fund managers investing in a specific asset class spend all their time styduying and anlysing it, but they don't even beat the index of that class and they charge high fees.
+Timing the perfect moment to buy and sell assets is difficult, fund managers spend all their time anlysing a specific asset class, but most of the time they can't even beat the index of that class and they charge high fees.
 The academic advice is to invest in a low fee fund that replicates the index, but this isn't risk free, indexes can fall.
+But what is better?
+Should you try and time the market by buying and selling at the right time, or just buy an asset and hold it for a long time.

-Suppose  you went back in time, bought an asset and then after a fixed period e.g. 1 day, 1 week, 1 year you sold it.
+The below visulaisation shows how the return and variability changes over how long you hold an asset for different assets.
+It works like this. suppose you went back in time, bought an asset and then after a fixed period e.g. 1 day, 1 week, 1 year you sold it.
 Depending on the day you went back you would have a different return.

 This visualisation shows how changing the amount of time holding an asset changes the distribution of your returns.
-Play around with the slider and the different indexes, I've found holding assets for less time increases your the variability of the return and the expected return.
+Play around with the slider and the different indexes, holding assets for less time increases the variability of the return and lowers the average return.

 <script src="https://d3js.org/d3.v4.js"></script>